Coronavirus cases have been diagnosed in pupils and staff in numerous schools across Tayside and Fife.

 Meanwhile, pupils in primary three at St Clement’s RC Primary were also asked to self-isolate after a child at the school tested positive for Covid-19.

 Six members of staff and three pupils at Sinclairtown Primary School, Kirkcaldy, tested positive, resulting in pupils from seven classes and all teachers being asked to isolate at home.
-The school has been closed for two weeks until the October holiday.
+The school was closed for two weeks until the October holiday.

 Meanwhile, close contacts of a Lochgelly High School pupil who contracted the virus were also asked to stay at home from September 21.

 Elsewhere in Fife, a pupil tested positive at Capshard Primary School, in Kirkcaldy, with pupils in P1 and P1/2 composite class told to stay at home as a precaution.